acelaya/ze-content-based-error-handler/README.md

 ];
 ```

-With this configuration, the `ContentBasedErrorHandler` will create at runtime the proper `JsonErroHandler` or `XmlErroHandler` to dispatch json or xml errors.
+With this configuration, the `ContentBasedErrorHandler` will create the proper `JsonErroHandler` or `XmlErroHandler` at runtime, to dispatch json or xml errors.

 ### Log errors

-This package allows to provided a psr-3 logger to the `ContentBasedErrorHandler` in order to get errors logged.
+This package allows you to provided a psr-3 logger to the `ContentBasedErrorHandler`, in order to get errors logged.

 By default a `Psr\Log\NullLogger` is used, so no errors will be logged, but if a logger is registered under the `Psr\Log\LoggerInterface` service name, it will be injected in the `ContentBasedErrorHandler` when created.

 The logged message can be customized too.
 The `ContentBasedErrorHandler` expects an object implementing `Acelaya\ExpressiveErrorHandler\Log\LogMessageBuilderInterface` to be injected on it.

-A base implementation is provided, the `Acelaya\ExpressiveErrorHandler\Log\BasicMessageBuilder`, which basically logs the message "Error occurred while dispatching request" and appends the error on a new line.
+A base implementation is provided, the `Acelaya\ExpressiveErrorHandler\Log\BasicLogMessageBuilder`, which basically logs the message "Error occurred while dispatching request" and appends the error on a new line.

-You can easily override that implementation by implementing the interface and registering the service with the `Acelaya\ExpressiveErrorHandler\Log\LogMessageBuilderInterface` name.
+You can easily override that by creating your own service implementing the interface, and registering it with the `Acelaya\ExpressiveErrorHandler\Log\LogMessageBuilderInterface` name.